NayaKunal30/My-Portfolio/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/portfolio.git`
+1. Clone the repository: `git clone https://github.com/NayaKunal30/My-Portfolio.git`
-2. Navigate to the project directory: `cd portfolio`
+2. Navigate to the project directory: `cd My-Portfolio`
 3. Open `index.html` in your preferred web browser.

 ## How to Use